NeilHanlon/thepotato.tech/content/posts/smarthome-soldering-iron-pinecil-homeassistant-esphome/index.md

 accessibility features to those who struggle to read the small screen on the Pinecil.
 It's is a Python and Vue-based application that has to have a server component running locally--along with a machine that has bluetooth.
-You can find the source code for PineSAM on [GitHub](https://github.com/builder555/PineSAM/).
+You can find the source code for PineSAM on [GitHub](https://github.com/builder555/PineSAM/), but read on below for how to grab precompiled versions of the application.

 {{< figure src="pinesam.png" alt="PineSAM UI" class="inline" >}}